by John W. Ritenbaugh (1932-2023)

 Led by the Spirit

-Paul writes in Romans 8:14, "For as many as are led by the Sprit of God, these are the sons of God."
+In Romans 8:14, Paul writes, "For as many as are led by the Spirit of God, these are the sons of God."
 Galatians 5:18 is especially helpful in understanding the fruit of the Spirit because it directly precedes Paul's naming them: "But if you are led by the Spirit, you are not under the law."
 Being led by the Spirit is a necessary precursor to producing the fruit of the Spirit in us.

 However, when It, the Spirit of truth, has come, It will guide you into all truth; for It will not speak on Its own authority, but whatever it hears it will speak; and it will tell you things to come.

-A teacher cannot impose knowledge, understanding and wisdom upon a student.
+A teacher cannot impose knowledge, understanding, and wisdom on a student.
 The student must cooperate in the process.
-Without this, little or no fruit is produced.
-The Bible shows the Spirit of God as influencing, suggesting and, if we choose to permit it, dominating—perhaps even controlling—our lives.
+Without this cooperation, little or no fruit is produced.
+The Bible shows the Spirit of God as influencing, suggesting, and, if we choose to permit it, dominating—perhaps even controlling—our lives.
 This is good because God is good, and if we will yield, the fruit of His Spirit will be produced in our lives.

-Are we aware that a divine influence is drawing us away from the corrupting passions and vanities of this world?
+Are we aware that a divine influence is drawing us away from this world's corrupting passions and vanities?
 Are we conscious of a desire to yield to that influence and be conducted along the path of holiness and life?
-Do we resist, or do we follow cheerfully and energetically, mortifying pride, subduing passion, destroying lust, stifling talebearing, humbling ambition and annihilating the love of the wealth and fashions of this world?
+Do we resist, or do we follow cheerfully and energetically, mortifying pride, subduing passion, destroying lust, stifling talebearing, humbling ambition, and annihilating the love of this world's wealth and fashions?

 The Power of God

-The Holy Spirit is described generally as the power of God, which is certainly correct, but power comes in a number of forms.
+The Holy Spirit is generally described as God's power, which is certainly correct, but power comes in many forms.
 There is a flowing power caused by the movement of an object.
-Thus God uses water to illustrate an aspect of the Holy Spirit (John 7:37-39).
+So, God uses water to illustrate an aspect of the Holy Spirit (John 7:37-39).
 There is healing and nourishing power, so God uses oil to symbolize His Spirit.
 Words, symbols we use to represent ideas, the raw material of our thoughts, have awesome power to influence.
-Thus God says through Jesus that His words "are spirit, and they are life" (John 6:63).
+Thus, God says through Jesus that His words "are spirit, and they are life" (John 6:63).

 We cannot think with what we do not have.
-If we do not have the right material upon which to base our thoughts, how can we possibly produce the right things?
-We are always, whether pauper or king, limited by what is in our mind.
+If we do not have the right material to base our thoughts on, how can we possibly produce the right things?
+We are always, whether pauper or king, limited by what is in our minds.
 Paul shows this in Ephesians 2:1-3:

 And you He made alive, who were dead in trespasses and sins, in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience, among whom also we all once conducted ourselves in the lusts of our flesh, fulfilling the desires of the flesh and of the mind, and were by nature children of wrath, just as the others.